 Democracy is dependent on the good faith of people in power.
 The Senate Judiciary Committee’s new staff report shows how fragile fidelity stands as a bulwark against anti-democratic efforts.

-Alan Z. Rozenshtein is a Visiting Assistant Professor of Law at the University of Minnesota Law School, where he will begin as an Associate Professor of Law in the summer of 2019.
-Previously, he taught law at the Georgetown University Law Center and served as an Attorney Advisor with the Office of Law and Policy in the National Security Division of the U.S. Department of Justice and a Special Assistant United States Attorney in the U.S. Attorney's Office for the District of Maryland.
-He is a graduate of Harvard Law School.
+Alan Z. Rozenshtein is an Associate Professor of Law at the University of Minnesota Law School, a senior editor at Lawfare, and a term member of the Council on Foreign Relations.
+Previously, he served as an Attorney Advisor with the Office of Law and Policy in the National Security Division of the U.S. Department of Justice and a Special Assistant United States Attorney in the U.S. Attorney's Office for the District of Maryland.

 Subscribe to this Lawfare contributor via RSS.